 This will of course come at a price; the compliance costs will be borne by all.
 Worldwide, it would seem that millions of dollars will need to be invested in new technology and systems, new processes and resources to do the job.

 Now more than ever, it is critical that all the impacted parties (governments, tax authorities, supranational bodies, advisors, financial institutions, financial intermediaries, etc) are truly connected.
 From BNY Mellon’s perspective, as a key financial institution, we embrace with responsibility the new era of tax transparency.
 We continue to invest in people and technology to ensure our organisation is compliant with the new legislation as well as, where possible, assist our clients to be compliant.
 We also work with various governments, working groups and committees to bring our expertise and experience in financial services and assist in the practical implementation of the new tax rules.
 We all want to make it work, let’s make it happen.

-Before joining BNY Mellon, Mariano worked as Executive Director at JP Morgan Chase Treasury & Securities Services.
-Prior to this, Mariano was a Senior Lawyer at Cuatrecasas Law Firm in Barcelona.
+Prior to joining BNY Mellon, Mariano worked as Director at JP Morgan Chase Treasury & Securities Services.
+Prior to this, Mariano was a Senior Lawyer at Cuatrecasas Law Firm.

-Mariano holds a Masters in Finance at the London School of Economics, a Masters in Laws at Georgetown University, Washington DC, a Degree in Research in International Taxation from the University of Barcelona, a Degree in Tax Consultancy and Management at ESADE Law School Barcelona, and a Law Degree from the University of Zaragoza.
+Mariano holds a Masters in Finance at the London School of Economics; a Masters in Laws at Georgetown University, Washington DC; a Degree in Research in International Law from the University of Barcelona; a Degree in Tax Consultancy and Management at ESADE Law School Barcelona; and a Law Degree from the University of Zaragoza.

 Managing Director, Head of EMEA Securities Tax and U.S. Tax Services